zazedd/strange_cipher/README.md

 - [x] Integration Tests
   - [x] 100 Non-Concurrent Clients
-  - [x] 100 Concurrent Clients
+  - [x] 50 Concurrent Clients

 ## Future Work
-- [ ] Client Verification with Keys
+- [x] Client Verification with Keys
-- [ ] Server and Client Agreement on Different Pre-Conditions
+- [x] Server and Client Agreement on Different Pre-Conditions
 - [ ] Two-way Encryption/Decryption
 - [ ] Add more Attractors and a way for the Server and Client to reach a consensus on which one to use
+- [ ] Add more capacity for concurrent clients

 ## Security Considerations